Transaction fee accounting API reference

 Related

-- Transaction fee accounting architecture: canonical product model, controls, risks, and events.
+- Transaction fee accounting architecture: the product model, control points, and emitted events.

 - Feature constraints